 Community stoichiometry

 Stoichiometric information, i.e. major nutrients (%C, %N, %P) and the corresponding molar ratios (C:N, C:P, N:P), of each taxon observed in our reduced dataset was obtained from a database (Beck et al., 2022).
 For each SSE, community stoichiometry was calculated as the abundance-weighted mean stoichiometry of taxa in the community.
 Thus, the relative abundance of each taxon (calculated as proportion of the sum of log[n+1] transformed abundances in the community) was multiplied by its corresponding stoichiometry value (%C, %N, %P, C:N, C:P, N:P) before summing up the values of all taxa in the community.
 The relative abundance thereby was based only on taxa for which the stoichiometric information was available, but covered ≥ 95% of the community in terms of individuals.
-Consequently, the number of taxa for a SSE can slightly vary between stoichiometric variables, but since we did not plan to compare stoichiometric variables among each other we decided for best data coverage.
+Consequently, the number of taxa for a SSE can slightly vary between stoichiometric variables ranging from n= 134 (C:P and N:P) to n=147 (%P), but since we did not plan to compare stoichiometric variables among each other we decided for best data coverage.
 Values of the stoichiometric ratios (C:N, C:P, N:P) were log-transformed before the calculation to avoid biased results due to inert properties of ratio data as suggested by Isles (2020).
 Mass contents of the elements (%C, %N, %P) were used as such from the database.

 Taxonomic group-wise and feeding group-wise community stoichiometric variables were calculated as described above, but by weighting the mean value of each taxon by its relative frequency within its major taxonomic or feeding group, rather than the complete community.
 The considered taxonomic groups were Bivalvia, Gastropoda, Hirudinea, Insecta, Malacostraca, Oligochaeta and Turbellaria.
 An updated (by the authors) version of the macroinvertebrate trait database from (Tachet et al., 2010) was used to assign each taxon to a feeding group, based on resource preference.
 This trait database provides fuzzy-coded trait information and contains the affinity (ranging from 0 = no affinity to 3 = high affinity) for each trait modality of a given trait.
 For a given taxon, affinities for each resource preference were first expressed as relative frequencies.
-We defined our feeding groups as follows, based on calculated relative frequencies of the affinities: (i) taxa with an affinity > 0.5 for the resources “living micro-invertebrates” and “living macro-invertebrates” were considered predators; (ii) taxa with an affinity > 0.5 for plant-based resources (“living microphytes”, “living macrophytes”) were considered herbivores; (iii) taxa with an affinity > 0.5 for detritus-based resources (“dead plant”, “dead animal”, “fine detritus (i.e. size < 1 mm)”) were considered detritivores; and (iv) taxa with no affinity > 0.5 for any of these resource groups were considered omnivores.
+We defined our feeding groups as follows, based on calculated relative frequencies of the affinities: (i) taxa with an affinity > 0.5 – i.e. the dominant share – for the resources “living micro-invertebrates” and “living macro-invertebrates” were considered predators; (ii) taxa with an affinity > 0.5 for plant-based resources (“living microphytes”, “living macrophytes”) were considered herbivores; (iii) taxa with an affinity > 0.5 for detritus-based resources (“dead plant”, “dead animal”, “fine detritus (i.e. size < 1 mm)”) were considered detritivores; and (iv) taxa with no affinity > 0.5 for any of these resource groups were considered omnivores.
 A taxalist including the feeding group classification is available in S10.

 Statistical analysis